philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 console.log(honda.mileage); // 100
 ```

-The problem with the above code (as most JavaScripter will easily spot) is that anyone who has access to the `honda` object can change the `mileage` directly.
-This is because in JavaScript, all properties are always public.
-There's no way to declare them private.
+The problem with the above code (as most JavaScripter will easily spot) is that anyone who has access to the `honda` object can change its `mileage` directly.
+This is because in JavaScript, all properties of an object are always public.
+There's no way (yet) to declare them otherwise.

 ```javascript
 var honda = new Car(0);